qavajs/qavajs.github.io/versioned_docs/version-2x/Steps/playwright.md

 ```

 ## Screenshot
-@qavajs/steps-playwright can also take screenshot on particular event.
+@qavajs/steps-playwright can also take a screenshot on a particular event.

 - onFail
 - beforeStep